isomerpages/govtech-gobusiness/_FAQ/1gc-fnbsector.md

 #### **17. All malls and large standalone stores (>930sqm) must comply with the occupancy limit of 8 sqm per person stipulated.
 What is the basis for this?**
 The occupancy limit is meant to help malls and standalone stores operationalise the requirement of ensuring sufficient physical distancing between visitors and avoid overcrowding within the premise.

-In addition to the occupancy limit, malls and standalone stores must also ensure that they comply with other safe distancing measures, e.g. dispersion of groups of more than five people and physical distancing of at least one metre in queues.
+In addition to the occupancy limit, malls and standalone stores must also ensure that they comply with other safe distancing measures, e.g. dispersion of groups of more than eight people and physical distancing of at least one metre in queues.

 #### **18. How should malls and standalone stores compute the number of people allowed in their premises based on the occupancy limit of one person per 8 sqm of Gross Floor Area (GFA)?**
 Malls and standalone stores can take reference from the following guidelines: